darthmall/darthmall.net/src/weblog/2023/native-visually-hidden.md

 ## It’s hard to understand why `.visually-hidden` works

-My final issue with contenting ourselves with a recommended ruleset for visually hiding elements is that it’s hard to understand what it’s doing.
+The last reason that I’m discontented with relying on a recommended ruleset for visually hiding elements is that it’s hard to understand what it’s doing.
 This is another symptom of the fact that it’s a collection of hacks that are based on the variety of heuristics that exist in browsers and assistive technology.
 The problem with not being able to understand the rule is that, as Scott points out in [Inclusively Hidden](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html), there are actually different kinds of hidden elements.

 In some cases, you want the `.visually-hidden` ruleset we’ve been discussing; the ruleset that removes an element—usually a piece of text used for an accessible name—from document flow, makes it invisible, and leaves it in the accessibility tree.
 But in some cases, maybe you want actually want the element to retain its size.
 For example, if you’re hiding a built-in form control to present a fancier custom representation of the same control.
 Or perhaps you have an element that is being staged offscreen and needs to be animated into view; in which case, you might use the older version of `.visually-hidden` which relied on absolutely positioning an element out of view using an extremely large negative position based on the writing mode.